esl/mq-summit-page/_keynotes/you-keep-using-that-word.md

 ---
 level: Introductory and overview
-title: "Keynote: You Keep Using That Word"
+title: "You Keep Using That Word"
 speakers:
 - _participants/sam-newman.md